tarakc02/rmapzen/README.md

 Introduction
 ------------

 rmapzen is a client for the Mapzen API.
 For more information, see <https://mapzen.com/documentation/>.
+So far, all of the services in [Mapzen search](https://mapzen.com/documentation/search/) have been implemented, as has the [isochrone service](https://mapzen.com/documentation/mobility/isochrone/api-reference/)

 Search
 ------

-So far, all of the services in [Mapzen search](https://mapzen.com/documentation/search/) have been implemented.
+All of the services in [Mapzen search](https://mapzen.com/documentation/search/) have been implemented.
 Search functions:

 -   `mz_search`
 -   `mz_reverse_geocode`